Why California’s Pipes Can’t Keep Up with Its Rainstorms

 Summary:

-Droughts strain the local water supply and lead to heavy restrictions on use, but being unable to water your garden isn’t the only issue.
-Years-long dry conditions also wreak havoc on your plumbing, making pipes and aging infrastructure more prone to corrosion and cracking.
+Droughts strain the local water supply and lead to heavy restrictions on use, but being unable to water your garden isn't the only issue.
+Years-long dry conditions also wreak havoc on your plumbing, making pipes and other infrastructure more prone to corrosion and cracking.

 How Caccia Plumbing Can Help You Prepare for Rainstorms